csmutz/apache_tcp_info/README.md

 # mod_tcpfingerprint
-Create a module that retrieves connection tcp fingerprinting data from kernel (SAVED_SYN and TCP_INFO) and makes it available for logging and environment variables for scripts.
+A module that retrieves connection tcp fingerprinting data from kernel (SAVED_SYN and TCP_INFO) and makes it available for logging and environment variables for scripts.

-In the future, possibly integrate database for known fingerprints whenever a solid database becomes available.

-Possibly collect TCP_INFO at request time (instead of at start of connection) for meaningful collection of other TCP_INFO attributes.
-This might be better accomplished in a separate module that uses netlink to get TCP_INFO.

-## Usage
+## Installation/Usage

 This module should be ready for use, at least testing.
 To use this module, compile and install.